Southwest Airlines: Employment

-As of 30 January 2025, Southwest Airlines had 62,333 active full-time equivalent employees.
+As of 30 January 2025, Southwest Airlines had 72,450 active full-time equivalent employees.
 According to The Washington Post, it uses the hiring motto of seeking people that have a "Servant's Heart, Warrior Spirit, Fun-LUVing Attitude".
 It also uses the internal practice of ranking "employees first, customers second".
+Southwest Airlines pilots are represented by the Southwest Airlines Pilot Association union.

-Bob Jordan, formerly executive vice president of corporate services, became Southwest's sixth CEO on February 1, 2022, replacing Gary C. Kelly.
+Bob Jordan became Southwest's sixth CEO on February 1, 2022, replacing Gary C. Kelly.
 Kelly continues as chairman of Southwest Airlines.
-Kelly replaced former CEO Jim Parker on July 15, 2004, and assumed the title of president on July 15, 2008, replacing former president Colleen Barrett.
-In July 2008, Herb Kelleher resigned from his position as chairman.
-Barrett left her post on the board of directors and as a corporate secretary in May 2008 and as president in July 2008.
-Kelleher was president and CEO of Southwest from September 1981 to June 2001.
-On June 23, 2021, Southwest announced that chairman and CEO Gary Kelly would transition roles in early 2022, becoming the carrier's executive chairman with the desire to serve in that role through at least 2026 at the discretion of the board of directors.
-Jordan also joined the board then.
+Kelly replaced Jim Parker on July 15, 2004, and assumed the title of president on July 15, 2008, replacing former president Colleen Barrett.

-On January 10, 2017, Southwest announced changes to the company's executive leadership ranks, with Thomas M. Nealon named as president and Michael G. Van de Ven as the airline's chief operating officer.
-On September 14, 2021, Southwest announced Nealon had decided to retire from his duties as president effective immediately, but would continue to serve the company as a strategic advisor.
-Chief Operating Officer Mike Van de Ven was named as the company's president the same day, and remains COO.
+In September 2024, in response to pressure from Elliott Investment Management, Kelly announced that he would not seek reelection as executive chairman in 2025.
+Jordan is expected to remain as CEO.On October 24, 2024, Kelly announced he will accelerate his retirement, which – along with the previously announced retirements of six other Southwest Directors – will go into effect on November 1, 2024.
+Rakesh Gangwal was announced as independent Chair of the Board of Directors three days later.
+Gangwal stepped down as Chair on August 1, 2025, and Doug Brooks was announced as the new independent Chair of the Board.

 About 83% of Southwest employees are members of a union.
 The Southwest Airline Pilots' Association, a union not affiliated with the Air Line Pilots Association, represents the airline's pilots.
 The aircraft maintenance technicians are represented by the Aircraft Mechanics Fraternal Association.
 Customer service agents and reservation agents are represented by the International Association of Machinists and Aerospace Workers Union.
 Flight dispatchers, flight attendants, ramp agents, and operations agents are represented by the Transport Workers Union.

 The company has appeared on various "best places to work" list, with its employee culture mentioned by Travel and Leisure, CNBC, and Forbes.
 The company has also been named to Fortune magazine's "Most Admired Companies" list, reaching number 14 in 2021.